nicholaschenai/isolationagent/research_review.md

 Main contribution is to combine value and policy networks with MCTS

 Previous programs used shallow policies or handcrafted value functions (often based on a linear combination of features).
 AlphaGo uses value networks in place of handcrafted value functions.
+AlphaGo efficiently combines the value and policy networks with MCTS.

 ### Monte Carlo tree search (MCTS)